Dasharo/osfv-results/README.md

 The `archive` section contains archival test results retrieved from previous iterations of the test sheets and is preserved here for historical purposes.

+## Updating

+The results can be updated manually or using a script `update_results.py`.
+To use it simply launch it using python.

+### New boards

+When adding a new board family, for which a seperate `results.csv` file should be kept, like `V54x_MTL` additional step is required to make the script work.
+A `update_results_here.py` script from another already existing board family needs to be copied to the new directory.
+The script then needs to be modified by giving the exact board names in `models` list.
+The names should be the same as a column name in the `results` sheet of the test matrix.

 ## Links

 - [Dasharo Test Specification](https://docs.dasharo.com/unified-test-documentation/overview/)